 This is a lovely side for a vegetarian BBQ, a herby bowl of steamed rice, or some Japanese Noodles.
 Pair it with some freshly deep fried tofu or grilled halloumi.
 It is a very special salad.

-Similar recipes include Pomelo with Avocado, Pomelo and Green Mango Salad, and Three Citrus Salad.
+Similar recipes include Pomelo with Avocado, Pomelo and Green Mango Salad, Glazed Carrots with Cumin and Ginger, and Three Citrus Salad.

 Similar Carrot Salads include Chickpea and Carrot Salad, Moroccan Carrot Salad, and Carrot and Blueberry Salad.